wpojek555/hydrationPlugin/README.md

 ### Clean Water Recipe

-To craft clean water, you need the following ingredients:
+To craft clean water, you need to smelt a Dirty water like this:

-- Water Bucket

-Place the Water Bucket in any crafting grid to obtain clean water.

 ### 4x Clean Water Recipe